Taking measurements and choosing size

 On a child: Measure directly on the body.
 Place the tape measure around the body, just above the belly button.
 Don't hold the tape measure too tightly or too loosely.

-On a woman: The waist is located above the belly button and under the chest.
+On a woman: The waist is located above the belly button and under the chest, it's at the smallest part of your torso and right underneath your rib cage.
 If you bend your upper body to the side, your waist is where the body bends.
 Breath normally when taking your measurement and don't measure directly after a big meal.

 C: HIP WIDTH